Tidally Delayed Spin-Down of Very Low Mass Stars: Results

 \subsection{Spin evolution for partially convective stars}

 Jupiter mass companion planets are more common for K-dwarfs than for M-dwarfs.
 Here we consider system 4 of Table \ref{tab1}, a $0.6M_\odot$ mass star with a $10$ day rotation period, $5\rm G$ magnetic field, and a companion mass range $2M_{\rm J}\leq m\leq 16M_{\rm J}$ at an initial orbital separation $a_i=0.5R_{\rm co}$.
 Fig. \ref{fig:MKnLum} shows the resulting time evolution of the rotation period and X-ray activity.
 The plots exemplify that high-mass close companions can spin up a host star (top panel) and thereby increase X-ray activity (bottom panel).
+Our results agree with previous studies (e.g \cite{ilic2022tidal, Pezzotti2025}), which show that massive close-in planets can increase X-ray activity and shorten rotation periods.
 Compared to the M-Dwarf+BD systems of Fig. \ref{fig:0.3}, this system produces more evenly distributed curves for a uniform companion mass distribution, so the gap discussed for those cases is not predicted here.